Luis off the mark

 1935 - Gordon Hodgson scored his seventeenth and final reds hat-trick in a 4-2 League win at Leeds United, with Alf Hanson also netting.
 This remains a club record.
 Arthur Hydes struck the last two of his four goals against the reds that day.

-1929 - We also faced Leeds, drawing 2-2 at Elland Road, with Jimmy McDougall and Albert Whitehurst bagging our goals, while Bob Done put through his own net and Thomas Jennings netted his ninth and last goal against the reds.
+1929 - We also faced Leeds, drawing 2-2 at Elland Road, with Jimmy McDougall scoring as centre-forward Albert Whitehurst struck his second and final goal in his eighth and last reds appearance.
+Right-back Bob Done put through his own net, while Thomas Jennings netted his ninth and last goal against the reds.
 Keeper Elisha Scott missed the game to feature for Northern Ireland in their 2-2 British International Championships draw with Wales in Wrexham.

 1946 - Our other trip to face the Yorkshire outfit on this day came in a Wartime League match that we lost 3-0.